gitter-badger/digibytewallet-android/README.md

 * QR Code scanning to save you time and effort
 * Currency conversion, to quickly and easily see the value of your DigiByte in other fiat currencies
 * Digi-ID for secure and fast authentication and login into websites
+* DigiAssets is a secure, scalable layer on top of the DigiByte blockchain that allows for the decentralized issuance of digital assets, tokens, smart contracts,   digital identity and more.

 <br>